Juice Wrld: 2020: Legends Never Die

-2021: Fighting Demons and Into the Abyss
+2021–2022: Fighting Demons

 On January 15, 2021, Higgins's estate released "Bad Boy" (featuring Young Thug), which was accompanied by a Cole Bennett-directed music video shot entirely before Higgins's death; this marks the final collaboration between the artist and director before the former's death.
 On March 5, "Life's a Mess II" (featuring Clever and Post Malone), an alternative version of the track "Life's a Mess" from Legends Never Die, was released.
 On May 28, Higgins's debut full-length album Goodbye & Good Riddance was re-released to commemorate its third anniversary; the re-release includes two new songs, one titled "734" and the other being a remix of "Lucid Dreams" (featuring Lil Uzi Vert).
 The 2018 single "Armed and Dangerous", which was included on the December 2018 Spotify and Tidal reissue of the album, is excluded from the revised tracklist.

 Following the re-release of Goodbye & Good Riddance, another posthumous project titled The Party Never Ends was teased by Higgins's management.
 On June 11, two tracks featuring Higgins were released; "Antisocial" from Migos's album Culture III, and "Can't Leave You Alone" from Maroon 5's Jordi.
 On August 20, "Matt Hardy 999", a song featuring Higgins from Trippie Redd's album Trip at Knight, was released.
 Higgins was also featured on Young Thug's album Punk, which released on October 15.
 On November 11, Higgins's estate announced that his second posthumous album, Fighting Demons, a tie-in for the documentary film Juice Wrld: Into the Abyss, would be released on December 10.
 The album was accompanied by three singles: "Already Dead", "Wandered to LA" (featuring Justin Bieber), and "Girl of My Dreams" (featuring Suga of BTS).
 The first track was released on November 12, the second on December 3, and the third on December 10.
 The latter track "Girl of My Dreams", released as a standalone digital release, served as the first promotional single from Fighting Demons (2021) and earned Higgins his first number one on the Billboard Digital Song Sales chart.
-On December 16, Juice Wrld: Into the Abyss was released on HBO Max as a part of the Music Box series.
-The film spotlights Higgins's struggles with mental health and substance abuse through the use of archival footage, in addition to interviews with Higgins's friends, family, and associates.